Merced Manor, San Francisco

-Merced Manor is a neighborhood in southwestern San Francisco, between Stern Grove and Lake Merced.
+Merced Manor is a neighborhood located on the West Side of San Francisco, between Stern Grove and Lake Merced.
 It is bordered by 19th Avenue to the east, Sloat Boulevard to the north, 26th Avenue to the west and Eucalyptus Drive to the south.

 Location

 Lowell High School and Lakeshore Alternative Elementary School are located on Eucalyptus Drive, and the Merced Manor reservoir is on Sloat between 22nd and 23rd Avenues.
 The Stonestown Galleria shopping mall and San Francisco State University are both on 19th Avenue to the south.
 The Lakeshore Plaza shopping area lies westwards between Everglade Drive and Clearfield Drive.
 Eastwards down Ocean Avenue are various small stores, including a Walgreens which was once Manor Market.
 The San Francisco Scottish Rite Masonic Center and West Portal Lutheran Church and School lie diagonal from the northeast corner near the Stern Grove entrance.

 History

 Prehistory to the Treaty of Guadalupe Hidalgo

 Today's San Francisco has been inhabited since about 3000 BC.
 The area around Merced Manor was once sand dunes (caused by the nearby ocean and wind trajectory) occupied by the Yelamu tribelet of the Ohlone people with a village Ompuromo located just southwest of Lake Merced.
 An overland Spanish exploration party, led by Don Gaspar de Portolá, arrived on November 2, 1769, the first documented European visit to San Francisco Bay.
 Seven years later, on March 28, 1776, the Spanish established the Presidio of San Francisco, followed by explorer Juan Bautista de Anza's Mission San Francisco de Asís.

 Upon independence from Spain in 1821, the area became part of Mexico's Alta California.
 Under Mexican rule, the mission system gradually ended, and its lands became privatized.
 The land of Merced Manor was incorporated into the Rancho Laguna de la Merced, a one-half-square-league territory which, in 1835, was granted to José Antonio Galindo, corporal in El Presidio Real de San Francisco militia in Alta California.
-Galindo did little to develop the land and sold it in 1837 to Francisco de Haro (1792-1849).
-Ironically, in 1838, De Haro (as Alcalde) arrested Galindo for the murder of José Doroteo Peralta (1810-1838), son of Pedro Peralta.
+Galindo did little to develop the land and sold it in 1837 to Francisco de Haro (1792–1849).
+Ironically, in 1838, De Haro (as Alcalde) arrested Galindo for the murder of José Doroteo Peralta (1810–1838), son of Pedro Peralta.